 Creative Burnout Isn't a Creative Problem

-There's a persistent myth in creative culture: that burnout means you've run out of ideas.
+You've probably been told that creative burnout means you've run out of ideas.
 That the well has gone dry.
 That what you need is a retreat, a walk in the woods, or a new sketchbook.

-Creative burnout is not an inspiration problem.
-It is a structural one.
-And until you treat it as such, you will keep reaching for creative cures to a work-design illness.
+Creative burnout isn't an inspiration problem.
+It's a structural one — something about how your working days are built is draining you faster than you can recover.
+Until you treat it as that, you'll keep reaching for creative cures for what is actually a work-design illness.

 What Creative Burnout Actually Is

-The World Health Organisation classifies burnout as an occupational phenomenon resulting from chronic workplace stress that has not been successfully managed.
-UK research from CIPD and the Creative Industries Federation suggests that creative and freelance workers are disproportionately affected.
+The World Health Organisation classifies burnout as an occupational phenomenon, meaning it comes from your job, not your personality.
+It results from chronic workplace stress that hasn't been successfully managed.
+UK research from the CIPD (the Chartered Institute of Personnel and Development, the professional body for HR) and the Creative Industries Federation suggests creative and freelance workers are disproportionately affected.

-Notice what is not in that list: creative block, lack of inspiration, or feeling uncreative.
+Notice what isn't on that list: creative block, lack of inspiration, or feeling uncreative.

-What burnout describes is sustained depletion of cognitive resources, emotional bandwidth, and the capacity to engage.
-It affects writers, designers, photographers, brand strategists, and creative directors in the same way it affects accountants and project managers.
+What burnout actually describes is the sustained depletion of your cognitive resources, your emotional bandwidth, and your capacity to engage at all.
+It affects writers, designers, photographers, brand strategists and creative directors in exactly the same way it affects accountants and project managers.
 The creative label is incidental.
-The mechanism is the same.
+The mechanism — demand outpacing recovery, night after night — is identical.

 By the time the depletion is undeniable, the structural problems causing it have usually been running unchecked for months.